-Ebola virus disease is a serious illness that originated in Africa, where a large outbreak occurred in 2014-15.
+Ebola virus disease is a serious illness that originated in Africa, where a large outbreak occurred in 2014 to 2015.
 In June 2016, the outbreak was officially declared over.

-The 2014-15 outbreak of Ebola mainly affected three countries in west Africa: Guinea, Liberia and Sierra Leone.
+The 2014 to 2015 outbreak of Ebola mainly affected 3 countries in west Africa: Guinea, Liberia and Sierra Leone.
 Some cases also occurred in parts of central Africa.

 Around 28,000 cases and more than 11,000 deaths were reported by the World Health Organization.
 This was the largest known outbreak of Ebola.

 There's still a small chance occasional cases of Ebola may occur in Africa as the virus is present in several countries there, but the risk for people travelling to Africa is minimal.